-The lady was Julie, the summer lookout volunteer.
-She had just arrived to open the lookout and wouldn’t you know?
+The lookout had just arrived to open the lookout and wouldn’t you know?
 I was guest #1 for the season!
 How about that for timing?
-The truck and USFS horse trailer in the lot belonged to the forest service workers and horses that were helping transport her gear up for the season.
+The truck and USFS horse trailer in the lot belonged to the forest service workers and horses that were helping transport gear up for the season.
 I’d run into them on the way down.

-Julie said she entertains 300-500 guests per season, so I was really lucky to have such a quiet visit, especially around a holiday.
-On our way out, Jake and I waved goodbye and thanked Julie for her hospitality.
-We had a quiet hike down, passing one family of 5 on their way up to the lookout, excited to hear it was open.
+Oregon Butte can entertain 300-500 guests per season, so I was really lucky to have such a quiet visit, especially around a holiday.
+On our way out, Jake and I waved goodbye and thanked the lookout for their hospitality.
+We had a quiet hike down, passing one family of five on their way up to the lookout, excited to hear it was open.

 On the drive down I stopped at Moolock Spring, a short distance from the trailhead, and filled up all the water jugs I had in my Jeep.
-Julie recommended this particular spring, saying it had some of the best tasting water in the entire Blue Mountains.
+The spring has some of the best tasting water in the entire Blue Mountains.
 I can’t disagree!
 It was the perfect end to a successful weekend visiting another four lookouts and discovering a surprise gem of a wilderness in southeastern Washington.